 There are many different causes of mechanical low back pain.
 Below are the top 10 causes of low back pain seen in our office.
 A thorough history and examination gives us the best chance of determining your problem and giving you options to treat the issue.
 Click on each condition to learn more!

 - Segmental Joint Dysfunction: Segmental joint dysfunction is an extremely common diagnosis and is a component of almost all mechanical lower back pain.
 It can be present by itself, but it is also commonly present with other types of mechanical dysfunction in the lower back such as disc lesions, degeneration, and stenosis.

-- A Lumbar disc lesion, also known as a disc herniation or bulge, can occur when the intervertebral discs become compressed and push outward, which in turn can compress, inflame, and irritate a spinal nerve root.
+- A Lumbar disc injury, also known as a disc herniation or bulge, can occur when the intervertebral discs become compressed and push outward, which in turn can compress, inflame, and irritate a spinal nerve root.
 Irritation to the nerve root results in pain, numbness, or a tingling sensation that travels or radiates to other areas of the body that are served by that nerve.

 - Sciatica is a caused by compression of the sciatic nerve, the large nerve that travels through the buttocks and extends down the back of the leg.
-There are typically two causes of sciatica, a lumbar disc lesion or piriformis syndrome.
+There are typically two causes of sciatica, a lumbar disc injury or piriformis syndrome.
 This compression causes shock-like or burning low back pain combined with pain through the buttocks and down one leg, occasionally reaching the foot.
 In the most extreme cases, when the nerve is pinched between the disc and the adjacent bone, the symptoms may involve not only pain, but numbness and muscle weakness in the leg because of interrupted nerve signaling.